April 27, 2025

 Break out Your Vacuum

 If you’re looking for a quick solution, search no further!
-One of the easiest ways to eliminate carpet beetles is by removing them with a vacuum cleaner.
+One of the easiest ways to eliminate carpet beetles is by using a vacuum cleaner.

 Adult carpet beetles flock toward the sunlight or other well-lit areas.
-If you notice hoards of carpet beetles around your doors or windows, run a vacuum over your floors or suck them up with a vacuum hose.
+If you spot them gathering around these spots, run your vacuum over the floors or use the hose attachment to suck them up.

 Try Using Essential Oils